 If you love pate, but have never tried making your own, you are going to LOVE this venison liver pate recipe!
-It’s so quick and easy, and we offer you options for either a smooth or a coarse version to suit your preference.
+It’s so quick and easy.
+There are options included below for either a smooth or a coarse version to suit your preference.

-Many years back I ordered pate as a started in a restaurant, and was horrified when a big slice of terrine appeared.
+Many years back, I ordered pate as a starter in a restaurant.
+I was horrified when a big slice of terrine appeared.
 It was filled with lumps of different coloured and textured meat.
 And whilst my now self would probably have loved it, my younger self was totally freaked out by the non-smooth consistency of this so called ‘pate’.

-If you see pate the same way then you’ll be glad to know I have included simple instructions in this recipe to make it the smoothest pate possible.
+In case your views on pate are the same as mine were back then, I have included simple instructions in this recipe to make it the smoothest pate possible.

 How do you make venison liver pate?

 Keep reading as the full recipe is below.
-However here’s some handy hints to make your first liver pate making session a positive one!
+However, this may well be the first time you’ve ever approached a venison pate yourself, or indeed tried any game pate recipe at home, so here are some handy hints to make your first liver pate making session a positive one!

 - Source your venison liver from a decent butcher.
 Being offal you want to know that it is super fresh.
-On the other hand if you shoot you may be used to processing a large amount of venison at one time.
-If so do try this this slow cooker venison in cider, or this braised venison recipe.
+On the other hand if you shoot, you may be used to processing a large amount of venison at one time.
+If so, why not try this this slow cooker venison in cider, or this braised venison recipe?

 - I like to cut away any bit of tendon or ‘miscellaneous bits’ leaving only the liver behind.
 However if you’re following the instructions for a smooth pate there is no need to do this as the sieve will catch all those bits.

 - You can swap out pretty much any animal liver for this recipe.
-Venison liver is has quite a strong flavour, whereas duck, chicken and pork liver are all very mild in flavour.
-I find lamb liver sits somewhere in between and has a lovely sweetness to it.
+As could likely be expected with game, venison liver has a strong flavour, whereas duck, chicken and pork liver are all very mild in comparison.
+I personally find that lamb liver pate sits somewhere in between and has a lovely sweetness to it.

-- You can add a dash of alcohol if you fancy.
-Traditionally a port or calvados would be used, but if you get into making regular batches of homemade liver pate, do shake it up a bit and try something new.
+- You can add a dash of alcohol to a liver pate recipe if you fancy it.
+Traditionally, a port or calvados would be used, but if you get into making regular batches of homemade liver pate, do shake it up a bit and try something new.
 Why not try a dash of brandy, whisky or rum?
 If you find a new favourite, please let us know in the comments below!

 How do you make a smooth liver pate?